Female genital mutilation (FGM) Preventing and protecting

 More information about FGM

-Find out more about the signs, symptoms and effects of female genital mutilation (FGM).
+Find out more about the signs, indicators and effects of female genital mutilation (FGM).

 Who is affected by FGM